 Advisor: Phil Gerla, Ph.D., Associate Professor, Harold Hamm School of Geology and Geological Engineering, University of North Dakota.

-Degree Progress: PhD in Geology and Geological Engineering; expected graduation in spring 2014.
+Degree Progress: PhD in Geology and Geological Engineering; graduation December 2014.

 Nutrients are chemical species that play important roles in soils, water, and living organisms, and are transformed from one species to another through different biogeochemical processes and cycles.
 Currently, there are research gaps in the cycle, mobility, speciation, and sequestration of P in different environments.
 Nutrient quantification in runoff and nutrient leaching in groundwater systems have received attention lately.
 In view of this, this research examines the P cycle within a sandy ridge and adjacent wetlands.
 This study will analyze groundwater, soils, surface water, plant tissues, and microorganisms as part of a larger study to test the hypothesis that when P is transported by runoff, it is sequestered and immobilized, with increasing abundance in wetlands.